Davipcrs/flutter_clock/README.md

 View navigation\
 Alarm auto activation\
 Edit View\
-Diference between day-less alarms and day specifics alarms in the database and model.
+Diference between day-less alarms and day specifics alarms in the database and model.\
+Date Specific alarms.

 # Be free to Fork or use this app, but on your own risk.